Tuesday, March 31, 2015

 Maximum Choppage was not a show I was looking forward to, and the ads had me convinced it was no good, but since I figured that'd mean this would make for a good review, and I generally decided to be cautiously optimistic, I decided to watch it, and at first, I was pleasantly surprised!
 Maximum Choppage was a mildly amusing show for its first four episodes, and while more than a few jokes missed the mark, I was filled with optimism and positivity!...And then I saw the last two episodes!
 They are not good!

 Let's discuss this show's humour.
 The jokes that work are pretty funny, and certainly help give the show a bit of an identity.
 Unfortunately, there's also plenty of really lame humour, from either unfunny jokes, to tired and cliched ones.
 What's especially unfunny is how the series compares being a martial artist to heterosexuality, and being a painter to being gay.
 It's a running joke, and seeing people treat being an artist like a rabid homophobe would someone gay is nonsensical, and it leads to a depressingly and distressingly unfunny scene in the final episode.
 What's worse is that nothing comes of this joke in the end, as Simon never learns to embrace his role as an artist and tell everyone on Market Street the truth, so the moral of the series is just fucked up!
 'Hey kids, are you gay?
 Well in that case, don't ever tell your family and friends, because they will despise you.
 Instead, why don't you divert attention from your own homosexuality by persecuting others like you'.
-Jesus fucking Christ on stilts, that is genuinely Maximum Choppage's message by the end!
+Jesus fucking Christ, that is genuinely Maximum Choppage's message by the end!

 The stories in this show are mixed.
 Some are good, providing entertainment, but others are just stupid, and some don't even have much fighting in them!
 The last two episodes though are just all round poorly written, with idiotic plots, and badly written character decisions, among other problems!
 Another issue is a plot hole that pervades the entire series, and is never explained-Why isn't Petal Cabramatta's protector instead of Simon?
 She actually knows kung fu, and is a master with it.
 She's been in Cabramatta this whole time rather than abroad, and is more than willing to throw down, so why hasn't she already dealt with the gang situation?